 This will vary depending on the community college and degree type you choose.
 You are required to complete all required courses in your major.
 If your engineering degree program requires you to take some general education courses along with your core courses, then your time in school will likely last longer.

 These programs usually consist of at least 60 credit hours.
 An AS in engineering or engineering technology may take as few as 18 months or as many as 24 months.
 If you are an adult student with a job, you may be enrolled in a flexible program that takes up to three years to complete.
-Also, online and on-campus students will need to provide the same documents in order to apply for admission to any college program.
+Also, online and on-campus students will need to provide the same documents to apply for admission to any college program.

 Potential Careers in Engineering with an Associate Degree